silvesco94/Myth-of-the-Tailored-Approach/README.md

 In short: pitchers are avoiding the strike zone — particularly the Heart — when facing top hitters.
 But how much are they really adjusting?
 ---

+#### But Correlation Isn’t the Whole Story...

+While the heatmap shows strong relationships between pitch location and hitting performance, it only tells us that a relationship exists — not how large or meaningful those differences are in practice.

+For example, even if elite hitters see fewer Heart-zone pitches on average, that doesn’t tell us *how much less*, or whether that difference is consistent across groups.
+We need a way to separate hitters into tiers and compare the actual distributions of pitch locations across those tiers.

+That’s where an ANOVA model comes in — to measure not just **whether** there's a relationship, but **how big** it is and whether it truly impacts how pitchers approach different types of hitters.

 ### ANOVA: Do Location Patterns Differ by Hitter Quality?

 To measure **practical differences**, I ran a two-way ANOVA using three hitter tiers — **Elite**, **Average**, and **Poor** — and the three main pitch zones.

+---

+**What is ANOVA and why use it here?**

+ANOVA (Analysis of Variance) is a statistical test that helps us compare the **means** of multiple groups to see if the differences between them are significant.
+In this case, it tells us whether:
+- Pitchers throw to different **zones** depending on hitter quality.
+- Those differences are large enough to matter — and not just due to random variation.

+Unlike simple correlations, ANOVA helps show whether **entire groups** (like elite vs. poor hitters) are treated differently in how they’re pitched.

+---

 ![Image 21](21.jpeg)